 ICFP Humanitarian & Crisis Settings Subcommittee

-ICFP subcommittee and community dedicated to improving access to comprehensive family planning (FP) as a reproductive right from preparedness through emergency response, protracted crises, and recovery settings
+This community is dedicated to improving access to comprehensive family planning as a reproductive right from preparedness through emergency response, protracted crises, and recovery settings.

 What Do You Do?